-The Center for Student Wellness strives to help students have successful academic and personal experiences by encouraging comprehensive wellness.
-They accomplish this by providing information and resources in the form of health education and advocacy services.
-The CSW wants to help you be successful here at the U and in all aspects of your life.
-If they don't have what you are looking for, they will connect you with someone that does.
+The goal of the Center for Student Wellness is to help students have successful academic and personal experiences by encouraging comprehensive wellness.
+We accomplish this by providing information and resources in the form of health education, alcohol/drug and violence prevention and victim/ survivor advocacy services.